There’s always something inspiring and exciting going on here.

-The Pennswood Art Gallery, which has been exhibiting artists for 34 years including such famous names as Harry Leith Ross, Daniel Garber, and more recently John Redmond, Earl B. Lewis, Tremain Smith, William Hogan and Peter Treiber is a non-profit, contemporary fine art gallery located in Pennswood Village on Route 413 south of the Newtown by-pass, adjacent to George School.
+The Pennswood Art Gallery, which has been exhibiting artists for 34 years including such well-known names as Harry Leith Ross, Daniel Garber, and more recently Jon Redmond, Earl B. Lewis, Pat Martin, and William Hogan is a non-profit, fine art gallery located in Pennswood Village.
 For information about the exhibit and pre-opening artist’s presentation call 215-968-9110.

 Pennswood Village to Host Candidate Forum for the 142nd PA State Assembly District on November 1

 Pennswood Village will host a Candidate Forum for the 142nd PA State Assembly District on Thursday, November 1 from 10 to 11:30 a.m. in the Community’s Penn Hall.
 Former Langhorne mayor emeritus Chris Blaydon will moderate and ask each candidate the same questions, solicited from Pennswood Village residents in advance — and written questions from the audience.
 Lauren Lareau (D) will go first (previously decided by a coin toss) followed by Frank Farry (R).
 Candidate profiles and positions are available at Vote411.org.